 I have been overweight, and conscious of it, as far back as I can remember.
 Partly genetics, partly activity level, and a life of not eating so healthy.
 (Eating healthy would be easier if they'd stop changing the rules!)
 I know I will never be thin, and significant long term weight loss is not likely, but I am trying to eat better and exercise.

 I may never buy you roses.
 I see flowers in a vase and all I see is a reminder of mortality; that what is beautiful today can be rotten and wilted in a week.
+Then the cat eats them and throws up on the couch.
 I would prefer to give something practical or chocolate, maybe chocolate roses.

 If our culture says I must buy diamonds I would prefer to buy them lab made.